Furnace Repair Checklist

 To replace your filter:

 - Cut the power to your heating system.

 - Remove the filter and tilt it toward the light.
 If you can’t view light through it, use a new one.

 - Insert the new filter with the arrow facing toward the heater to keep damage from happening.

-Flat filters should be replaced once a month, while pleated filters should last somewhere in the vicinity of three months.
-You may also buy a washable filter that you can use for about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter more frequently.

 To make the process go more quickly down the line, use a permanent pen on your heating system exterior or ductwork to show the airflow direction and filter size.